Sonos and Roku partnership could add Roku TV control to Sonos One

 More importantly, the deal might let you wirelessly connect your Sonos speakers to a Roku TV thanks to the Roku Connect platform - which so far only includes the Roku Wireless Speakers.
 This collaboration would make sense as it adds a big brand name to the Roku Connect platform while simultaneously pushing Roku fans towards buying a Sonos-made speaker.

-As great as this sounds from the perspective of an AV enthusiast, this is all still just a rumor at this point, with no confirmation from either company.
+As great as this sounds, this is all still just a rumor at this point according to CNET, with no confirmation from either company.

 But, should a deal come to fruition, it could also mean that Sonos would support the Roku Entertainment Assistant, the company's new voice assistant that’s likely to debut next year.